beckym223/manual_work/E6_long_edited.md

 settle for nothing less than the best."
-Some economists have even taken self-interest to ex- plain choice tautologically:
+Some economists have even taken self-interest to ex- plain choice tautologically: t Presidential Address delivered at the one hundred sev- enteenth meeting of the American Economic Association,  January 7, 2006, Boston, MA.
+* Department of Economics, University of California,  Berkeley, 549 Evans Hall, #3880, Berkeley, CA 94720  (e-mail: mcfadden@econ.berkeley.edu).
+This paper was  prepared with the support of the National Institute of Aging  and the E. Morris Cox Endowment, University of Califor-  nia, Berkeley.
+I thank particularly Joachim Winter, and also  Sam Bowles, Frank Caro, Colin Camerer, Ernst Fehr, Flo-  rian Heiss, Dana Goldman, Elizabeth Goldstein, Arie
+Kapteyn, Alan Krueger, Byunghill Jun, Rosa Matzkin, Ellen  Peters, Richard Suzman, David Weir, Robert Willis, and David Wise for comments and suggestions.
+An article can have no value unless it has utility.
+No one will give anything for an article unless it yield him satisfaction.
+Doubtless people are sometimes foolish, and buy things, as children do, to please a moment's fancy; but at least they think at the moment that there is a wish to be gratified.
+Doubtless, too, people often buy things which, though yielding pleasure for the moment, or postponing pain, are in the end harmful.
+But here ... we must accept the consumer as the final judge.
+The fact that he is willing to give up something in order to procure an article proves once for all that for him it has utility,-it fills a want.
+Frank Taussig, 1912
+Consumers who know their own tastes, and are relentlessly self-interested and self-reliant, relish choice, and welcome market opportuni- ties that expand their options.
+Most economists accept this concept of the consumer, and the attendant economic theory that demonstrates the efficiency and Pareto optimality of decen- tralized, competitive markets.
+Over the past 30 years in the United States and elsewhere, these market-oriented views have driven economic policy, leading to deregulation of air and truck transportation, telecommunications, and energy markets; establishment of property rights and markets to manage environmental externalities;
+and globalization of international markets for goods, capital, and services.
+Notable successes were the deregulation of truck and air transpor- tation, and of telecommunications, where dys- functional regulation worked at cross-purposes to competition.
+Another success was making air pollution a property right, allowing Coasian  markets to internalize environmental externali- ties.
+There have also been striking failures, such as the breakdown of the incompletely de- regulated energy market in California a few years ago, the rail transport deregulation in
+Great Britain which got wrong the incentives for track maintenance, and the British system of private retirement accounts which allowed
+5

 ### ---Economics-2006-0-04.txt---